tmshts/fullstackopen_2/part3/README.md

 # Programming a server with NodeJS and Express

-## Connecting Front-end with Back-end, deploying the app to internet, saving data to MongoDB.
+A goal is to connect Front-end with Back-end and deploy the app to internet, while using database MongoDB.

 ### Used:
 1. Node.js